aosabook/500lines/pedometer/chapter.md

 ## Step 2: Isolating movement in the direction of gravity (dot_product_parsed_data)

-When gravity acts on our phone in multiple directions, how do we isolate acceleration in the direction of gravity?
-First, a very small amount of liner algebra 101.

-### The Dot Product

-The dot product takes two signals of equal length and returns a single signal.
-We have our final format split into user acceleration in the x, y, and z directions and gravitational accelearation in the x, y, and z directions.
-If we take the dot product of user acceleration and gravitational acceleration, we'll have, in return, the portion of user acceleration in the direction of gravity.
-TODOL Expand?

 TODO: Add graphs from trial view showing original data and dot product data.
+Does this belong here, or in the explanation above?

 Taking the dot product in our Parser class is straightforward.
 We add a @dot_product_data instance variable, and a method, dot_product_parsed_data, to set that variable.
 The dot_product_parsed_data method is called immeditely after parse_raw_data in the initializer, and iterates through our @parsed_data hash, calculates the dot product with map, and sets the result to @dot_product_data.